Skip to main content

 Questions

 Our children encourage our grandkids to ask questions about life.
-What ensues is an honest expression of confident answers to big questions, as well as candidly responding with no answers when there are none.
+What ensues are honest expressions of confident answers to big questions, as well as candidly responding with no answers when there are none.

 Our grandkids know that the first people were Adam and Eve.
 They know that in the beginning God created the sun, moon, planets, stars, and everything else, including dinosaurs.
 But no one is sure if Adam and Eve saw a Stegosaurus.